wahoo-predict/wahoot/README.md

 ## 🎯 Overview

 **WaHoo Predict** is a Bittensor subnet that enables decentralized binary prediction markets.
 The platform sources events from [WAHOOPREDICT.com](https://wahoopredict.com/en/events), covering Sports, Economics, and other categories.

-Miners submit calibrated probability predictions (`prob_yes ∈ [0,1]`) for events before lock time, while validators score submissions using Brier scores, apply exponential moving averages (EMA), and push normalized weights on-chain.
+> **⚠️ This is a validator-only repository.** Validators clone this repo to run the subnet.
+Miners do not need to clone this repository—they simply register on the Bittensor subnet/metagraph and use WAHOO Predict directly.
+Miners may reference this repo to understand validator behavior and scoring mechanisms.

+This repository contains the **validator-only** implementation based on the [opentensor subnet template](https://github.com/opentensor/bittensor-subnet-template).

 > **Note:** This platform provides data and signals only—no bookmaking functionality.

 ### How It Works

-The system operates through a coordinated workflow between miners and validators:
+The system operates through a validator workflow:

-1. **Miners** pull live markets from WAHOO's API, generate `prob_yes` predictions before lock time, and post signed submissions
+1. **Miner Registration**: Miners register on Bittensor subnet/metagraph with their hotkey, then go to WAHOO site and create a regular login/account to start using WAHOO Predict
 2. **Validators** publish event registries by mirroring WAHOO, freeze submissions at lock time, compute Brier scores after resolution, maintain 7-day EMAs, and convert scores to weights using `w ∝ exp(−EMA7[Brier])`
+3. **WAHOO Rankings**: Validators periodically call WAHOO API with list of hotkeys to get miner rankings based on metrics like volume, profit, etc. (filterable by time period, e.g., past 7 days)
-3. **Scoring** evaluates the last pre-lock submission using Brier scores, smoothed with a 7-day EMA, with normalized weights committed every tempo
+4. **Scoring** evaluates the last pre-lock submission using Brier scores, smoothed with a 7-day EMA, with normalized weights committed every tempo
-4. **Revenue** from WAHOO affiliate programs (up to 50% rev-share/CPA) is distributed: 60% to miners, 20% to validators, and 20% to treasury
+5. **Revenue** from WAHOO affiliate programs (up to 50% rev-share/CPA) is distributed: 60% to miners, 20% to validators, and 20% to treasury

 ---